 When the Board delegates aspects of its management and administration functions to the Management, it has given clear directions, to the powers of the Management, in particular, with respect to the circumstances where the Management shall report back and obtain prior approval from the Board before making decisions or entering into any commitments on behalf of the Company.

 Board Composition

-Up to the date of this report, the Board comprises seven Directors, including three executive Directors, one non-executive Director and three independent non-executive Directors ("INEDs").
+Up to the date of this report, the Board comprises seven Directors, including four executive Directors and three independent non-executive Directors ("INEDs").
 In particular, the composition of the Board is set out as follows:

 Executive Directors